Open to the Public

 What to See: Animals

 Only foot travel is allowed on the trail.
-To protect the preserve's rare plants, animals, and cultural and geologic features, the following are not allowed: pets, smoking, littering, camping, climbing on the bluffs, collecting, firearms, fires, hunting and radios.
+To protect the preserve's rare plants, animals, and cultural and geologic features and to better assure a pleasant experience for all, the following are not allowed: pets, smoking, littering, camping, climbing on the bluffs, collecting, firearms, fires and hunting.

 Visitors should plan on a 3-hour hike, bring 1 – 2 quarts of water per person, and may wish to bring a hiking stick to assist with the steep climbs and descents.
 Please keep in mind that the trail is steep and the climbs are arduous.

-For more information about visiting or volunteering, or if you are a researcher and would like access to the preserve, email Lara Rainbolt, Conservation Program Specialist or call (352) 405-1036.
+For more information about visiting or volunteering, or if you are a researcher and would like access to the preserve, email Stephanie Hunnicutt, North Florida Operations Coordinator or call (850) 643-2756.

 The administrative offices of the Apalachicola Bluffs and Ravines Preserve are located at 10394 NW Longleaf Drive, Bristol, FL 32321.
 See below for directions to the Garden of Eden trailhead.

-- From State Road 20 in Bristol, take State Road 12 east (toward Greensboro) 1.6 miles to Garden of Eden Road, a dirt road to the left.
+- From State Road 20 in Bristol, take State Road 12 east (toward Greensboro) 1.6 miles to Garden of Eden Road.
 There is a large "Apalachicola Bluffs — Garden of Eden Trail" sign on the left.

 - Turn left on Garden of Eden Road.
-Go 0.4 miles to the trailhead.
+Travel 0.4 miles to the trailhead.

 - Turn left on State Road 12 and continue for 20.3 miles (turning left at the blinking light in Greensboro).
 As you near Bristol, look for at large "Apalachicola Bluffs — Garden of Eden Trail" sign on your right.

 - Turn right on Garden of Eden Road.
-Go 0.4 miles to the trailhead.
+Travel 0.4 miles to the trailhead.